Finding bliss in the Cederbergs

 After a very bumpy (7km or so) ride taking us deep into the hills and valleys of the Cederberg Mountains, I was beyond thrilled to arrive at Gecko Creek Lodge.
 If you're looking to get closer to nature, this is the place.

 I watched sun fall snugly between the mountains from my tent (pictured here).
-You can bring your own tent, but we opted for Gecko's, with two twin beds and bedding included.
+You can bring your own tent but we opted for Gecko's, complete with two twin beds and bedding.
 They also have wood cabins with hammocks swaying out front (and I can only imagine how amazing they must be, under the thousands of twinkly stars at night!)

-What I found most surprising, was the North American timber wolf named Hoka living on the premises.
-Somewhat domesticated, but on a lead at twilight, he was free to roam during the day, and it added a really interesting and wild dynamic to the quite, blissful experience at this lodge.
+What I found most surprising was the North American timber wolf named Hoka living on the premises.
+Somewhat domesticated, he was free to roam during the day and kept on a lead at twilight.
+It added a really interesting and wild dynamic to the quite, blissful experience at this lodge.